 Almost at the top you will encounter a skylight.
 Don’t exit out of this one.
 It is dangerous and you will destroy living space.
 The exit is not to far away from the skylight.

-Once at the exit you can either exit or explore the tunnel a bit further up, but it’s a dead-end.
-At the end however you will discover cave paintings of a primitive civilisation”.
+Once at the exit, you can either exit or explore the tunnel a bit further up, but it’s a dead-end.
+At the end, however, you will discover cave paintings of a primitive civilization”.

 Why Primitive Civilisation